GraczBezNicku/TKInfo/README.md

   mod_alert_only_when_dead: true
   # Upon shooting a teammate, the attacker also gets the notification.
   notify_attacker: true
-  # Damage limit, which upon reaching will alert people with tkinfo.modalert permission. (modAlert must be set to true!)
+  # Damage limit, which upon reaching will alert people with tkinfo.modalert permission. (modAlert must be set to true!
+Because of displayDamage not working correctly, I    recommend setting this to 1 and modAlertOnlyWhenDead to true.)
-  alert_damage: 70
+  alert_damage: 1
   # Length of the player alerts
   player_alert_length: 6
   # Length of the mod alerts